The History of the White Horse Folk Club

 Mervyn was fortunate in having the wholehearted support of his wife, Margaret, and all his family, many of whom are musical; Mervyn and Margaret celebrated their diamond wedding some years ago.
 Mervyn, who is very much missed, passed away on 14 January 2014, aged 90, and we still carry on the tradition of the Founder’s Award.

-Other links more recently formed with nearby clubs are with Acoustic in the Alley at the Brown Jack in Wroughton, started by Rod and Judy Clifton of the WHFC, and members are also venturing further afield, exchanging visits with the clubs in Witney and Stroud.
+Other links more recently formed with nearby clubs are with Acoustic in the Alley at the White Hart in Wroughton, started by Rod and Judy Clifton of the WHFC, and members are also venturing further afield, exchanging visits with the clubs in Witney and Stroud.

 Meanwhile, the White Horse Folk Club, now in its 44th year, goes from strength to strength with many loyal core members as well as occasional visitors.
 Chris and Derrick arrange concerts at Warneford School and The United Reformed Church in Highworth every few months in addition to booking professional singers for club nights.
 There is always a good crowd and we appreciate all types of acoustic music, welcoming all ages, newcomers and regulars alike.